menu

 Oak Savanna Private Natural Area

-Living Habitats offers expert knowledge in applying our native flora to both cultural and natural settings.
+Living Habitats offers expert knowledge in applying native flora to both cultural and natural settings.
 We start all our projects by inventorying and then analyzing a site’s existing natural resources, choosing to work with these valuable assets when developing restoration plans that can greatly improve the quality of open spaces.

 Location: